xmurilo/xmurilo/README.md

-<h4 align="left">Hey  What's up?<br>My name is Murilo and I'm a javascript developer, from  Pelotas, Brasil.<br><br>About me<br>✨ Creating bugs since 2021<br>📚 I'm currently learning NextJS and NodeJS<br>🎯 Goals: Being able to go anywhere working with what I like and speak english 🚀<br>🎲 And ... i really like 🎸guitar and a good game of ♟ online chess</h4>
+<h4 align="left">Hey  What's up?<br>My name is Murilo and I'm a javascript developer, from  Pelotas, Brasil.<br><br>About me<br>✨ Creating bugs since 2021<br>📚 I'm currently learning NextJS and NodeJS<br>🎯 Goals: Being able to go anywhere working with programming and speaking fluent English 🚀<br>🎲 And ... i really like 🎸guitar and a good game of ♟ online chess</h4>

 ###